dobsondev/dobsondev-shortcodes/readme.md

 This shortcode will create a purely CSS button where ever you place it.
 The text attribute is the text that will appear within the button.
 The color atrribute defines what color will show - the choices for color are red, blue, green, orange, purple, and turquoise.
 The link attribute is what link the user wants to redirect to when the button is clicked.
 If you do not want a redirect on the button click, just use a "#" and the button will do nothing when clicked.

+**User Interaction Messages**

+[infoMessage text="your-message"]
+[successMessage text="your-message"]
+[warningMessage text="your-message"]
+[errorMessage text="your-message"]

+These shortcodes will display a message with an appropriate color that will notify users of how their interaction is working.
+The color scheme follows that of many other websites - blue is for information, green is for success, yellow is a warning and red signifies an error.

 # Installation

 1. Upload the entire dobsondev-shortcodes folder to the /wp-content/plugins/ directory.